harmsm/roboDOD/README.md

-roboDOD
+rpyBot
 =======

-software for controlling an autonomous car via a raspberry pi
+software for controlling a robot via a raspberry pi

 #Notes: